 In order to “pull things into order,” we need a container.

 I like to think of containers as being a nurturing and inspiring.
 The things that form the container for my own creative work include browsing through art and design books, cafes, art festivals, and fun clothing shops, like (Anthropologie).

 For creative work, our container is not only external, it’s also internal.
-When I attend to and nurture my creative experience, I am building my container.
+When I attend to and nurture my creative experience.